Internet Marketing Best Practices & eCRM

 Web Site Building Basics - Browsers

 Browser optimization not only includes browser type, but also browser version.
-When planning browser support, plan to support Microsoft Internet Explorer 6 and Netscape 6.0 and higher.
+When planning browser support, plan to support Chrome 46, Microsoft Internet Explorer 8 and Firefox 42 and higher.
 For another listing of browser versions, click here.

 Web Site Building Basics - Window Size